 Establish times during each day or each week that the television cannot be in use.
 For example, declare the dinner hour a TV-off time.
 Restrict television use on weekdays between four and six to allow for completion of homework.
 Proclaim every Monday to be a no-TV game night.
 Set a time, maybe 9 p.m., at which the TV is shut off for the remainder of the evening.

 This amounts to eliminating televisions in bedrooms.
 It’s hard to monitor what and how much a child is watching if they are in their room with the door shut.
 Situating the television in an open, shared room of the house enables parents to exert more control and influence and discourages children from the temptation to view off-limit shows.

-There’s a lot of excellent family-friendly cable programming from cable providers, like Direct2TV.
 Set aside one evening a week for the family to view television together.
 Allow kids to share in the selection of programs under adult guidance.
 Later, spend some time discussing what was watched.
 Ask open-ended questions to determine your child’s understanding and interpretation of the content.

 Cut the Background Noise

 A television playing to an absent audience is at best noise pollution and at worst a drain on the pocket book.
 And the passing child who has no intention of turning it on may unwittingly get hooked and hypnotized.
 If no one is watching, turn it off.
 The silence inspires clearer thinking.
 Give your home and family some quiet time to share and talk together without the distractions of outside media.